SwirlLang/branding/README.md

 # Swirl brand assets
-This repository holds the brand assets of Swirl programming language.
+This repository holds the brand assets of the Swirl programming language.

-All logos are stored in the logos folder. svg files are the project file which can be opened in inkscape for editing.
+All logos are kept in the `logos` folder.
+SVG files are the project files which can be opened in inkscape for editing.

 ## License